HuggingFace Scraper — Models, Datasets & Spaces avatar

 What is the difference between list mode and detail mode?

 Leave all four filter fields (filterTags, searchQuery, author, repoId) blank, keep the default sort=downloads, and set maxResults to the top-N you want (e.g. 100).
-The Actor returns the most-downloaded models on the Hub, descending.
-To use the HF "trending" score instead, set sort=trending.
+To use the HF native "trending" score instead of download count, set sort=trending.

 Yes.
-Switch the repoType input to dataset or space and run again.
+Switch the repoType input to dataset or space.
 The same filtering, pagination, and detail-mode features apply across all three repo types.
-Note that Spaces never have a downloads count and require detail mode for repo_owner / last_modified / runtime_stage.
+Note that Spaces never carry a downloads count and need detail mode for repo_owner / last_modified / runtime_stage.

 Why are some fields null on my rows?

 HuggingFace's list endpoint returns different field sets for different repo types.
-For example, model list rows lack repo_owner unless full=true is sent (this Actor always sends it).
-Space list rows lack repo_owner, last_modified, and runtime entirely — you must use detail mode to populate them.
-Dataset list rows are the richest by default.
+Space list rows lack repo_owner, last_modified, and runtime entirely — detail mode populates them.
 The null values are accurate, not bugs.

 What is GGUF and why detect it?